aurorascharff/aurorascharff.no/src/content/blog/dynamically-generating-app-icons-with-nextjs-app-router-and-nextpwa.md

 ## Testing Locally with HTTPS

 When working with PWAs, it's nice to be able to test the app locally.
-However, to test the PWA features, you need to run your app over HTTPS.
+However, to test the PWA features, you need to run your the Next.js app over HTTPS.

-Refer to the [Next.js documentation](https://nextjs.org/docs/app/api-reference/cli/next#using-https-during-development) on how to run with HTTPS in your Next.js project.
+The [Next.js documentation](https://nextjs.org/docs/app/api-reference/cli/next#using-https-during-development) contains information on how to run with HTTPS.

 In addition, [this article on PWAs from the Next.js docs](https://nextjs.org/docs/app/building-your-application/configuring/progressive-web-apps#7-testing-locally) explains why and how to run with HTTPs when working with PWAs.
 It also contains some important security aspects to consider!